 The groomer will use a special shampoo and conditioner that is designed to pull out all of your pet’s excess/dead hair.
 They will then spend extra time using a tool called a furminator brush to get all the dead hair out.
 Great for those bad shedders!

 Furminator V.I.P Package (very important and hairy pup) – $25.00 extra

 This package combines both of best worlds.
 Great for those bad shedders in need of a full spay day

 Nail Dremel/Nail Grinding – $10.00 extra

-The groomer will use a tool called a dremel to smooth out your dog’s toenails and get them much shorter than just clipping.
+The groomer will use a tool called a Dremel tool to smooth out your dog’s toenails and get them much shorter than just clipping.

 Teeth Brushing – $8.00 extra

-The groomer will use a special toothpaste and special toothbrush to clean your pet’s teeth.
+The groomer will use a special toothpaste and a special toothbrush to clean your pet’s teeth.
 The toothbrush will be sent home with you as well!
-“While brushing is a successful tool to prevent excess build up on teeth, it is no cure for dental disease that is already present.
-If you suspect your pet has dental disease, please ask for estimate or call your regular veterinarian for an appointment.”
+“While brushing is a successful tool to prevent excess build-up on teeth, it is no cure for dental disease that is already present.
+If you suspect your pet has dental disease, please ask for an estimate or call your regular veterinarian for an appointment.”